Simultaneous Linearization of Diffeomorphisms of Isotropic Manifolds: Introduction

 and takes its value in a fixed finite list of numbers depending only on $\mu$:

 These are the \emph{Lyapunov exponents} with respect to $\mu$.
-In fact, for almost every $\omega$ and $\mu$-a.e. $x$ there exists a flag $V_1\subset \cdots \subset V_j$ inside $T_xM$ such that if $v\in V_i\setminus V_{i-1}$ then the limit in \eqref{eqn:list_of_lyapunov_exponents} is equal to $\lambda_{\dim M-\dim V_i}$.
+In fact, for almost every $\omega$ and $\mu$-a.e.~$x$ there exists a flag $V_1\subset \cdots \subset V_j$ inside $T_xM$ such that if $v\in V_i\setminus V_{i-1}$ then the limit in \eqref{eqn:list_of_lyapunov_exponents} is equal to $\lambda_{\dim M-\dim V_i}$.
 The number of times a particular exponent appears in \eqref{eqn:list_of_lyapunov_exponents} is given by $\dim V_i- \dim V_{i-1}$; this number is referred to as the multiplicity of the exponent.
 For more information, see \cite{kifer1986ergodic}.

 Our result holds for isotropic manifolds.
 By definition, an \emph{isotropic manifold} is a Riemannian manifold whose isometry group acts transitively on its unit tangent bundle.
-The closed examples of such manifolds are $S^n$, $\RP^n$, $\CP^n$, $\HP^n$, and the Cayley projective plane.
+The closed isotropic manifolds are $S^n$, $\RP^n$, $\CP^n$, $\HP^n$, and the Cayley projective plane.
+In the following we write $G^{\circ}$ for the identity component of a Lie group $G$.